Translation for Global Literacy

 - Jill Beckman, Associate Professor, Linguistics

-- Kendall Heitzman, Assistant Professor of Japanese, Asian and Slavic Languages and Literatures
+- Kendall Heitzman, Associate Professor of Japanese, Asian and Slavic Languages and Literatures

 - Alex Niemi, Instructor of Russian, Asian and Slavic Languages and Literatures